 We offer more than generic project consultancy services.
 Simon Hawkins is a qualified heritage professional and has been involved in developing and maintaining high professional standards.
 This added depth and understanding of the heritage allows us the ability to add valuable expertise to projects.
 We can quickly spot potential “cracks” within overall projects and can react quickly to fill them and keep the project on track and scope.
 We also help clients extract strong overall value from projects through maximising the grant level from HLF, driving value through all stages and ensuring the maximum number of people benefit during the project whilst leaving a sustainable long term legacy.

-Simon was professionally elected Chair of the South East Museum Service in 1996.
+Simon was professionally elected Chair of the South East Museum Service in 1996 and is currently a member of the Institute of Directors.
 In 1998 he obtained his first successful Heritage Lottery Fund (HLF) award.
 In 2003 Simon established Glevum Consulting Ltd to apply more widely his skills in fundraising and project management and pursue his passion for the wider heritage.
-Since then he has delivered £20m of external funding, with the majority of this being HLF projects.
+Since then he has delivered £20million of external funding, with the majority of this being HLF projects.

 Having spent a number of years working in the IT departments of IPC Magazines and Penguin Books as a business analyst Katie was delighted to join Glevum at its outset in 2003.

 She is a qualified PRINCE II practitioner and is highly organised in the delivery of project management documentation and process.
 Katie provides a vital support and monitoring role into all Glevum projects and is well experienced in the HLF lottery application and delivery process.

 Katie has a degree in History of Design and very much enjoys working within the heritage, arts & culture sector.